tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Groovy

 Groovy is an object-oriented programming language for the Java platform and the language of choice for writing IBM UrbanCode Deploy plug-ins.
 The UrbanCode Deploy agent comes with a version of Groovy that is preinstalled, which can be used to run your script or you can specify a different installation to use.
+Platform Support ----------------

 ---